SiddhantTandon/DRLND/project_1_navigation/Report.md

 ### Algorithm

 To solve the Banana environment, a Deep Q-Network algorithm is used to learn the environment.
-Brief summary of the algorithm below:
+DQN is a reinforcement learning algorithm that combines Q-Learning with deep neural networks.
+More on implementation of DQN with Pytorch can be found [here](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html) Brief summary of the algorithm below:

 1. Using Markov Decision Process principle, first sample environment and store experience tuples as **(s, a, r, s')**.
 These tuples are stored in `ReplayBuffer` with some size.
 2. Next, a batch size (small and random) is selected from the experience buffer to train the network.
 3. While training, target weights are fixed to help in learning.
 4. Lastly, update set of weights using gradient descent.

 ### Overview of DQN

-The DQN implemented uses three hidden layers with 600, 300 and 100 nodes (other configurations were used which gave worse results).
+The DQN implemented uses three hidden layers with 600, 300 and 100 nodes (other configurations were tested as well, this configuration gave results summarized in the next sextion).
 Hyperparameters chosen for the implementation are below:

 ```